mccutcheonlab/MACHINE_LEARNING_TOOLS/README.md

 ###### 1 Install [Anaconda](https://www.anaconda.com/download) on the local machine(a technical term for "your computer")

-###### 2 Run the Anaconda prompt as admistrator (*especially on Windows, DLC requiers admin rights to run properly*)
+###### 2 Run the Anaconda prompt as administrator (*especially on Windows, DLC requires admin rights to run properly*)
- * In case the pathway shown at the terminal is /system32 , it is recommended to swtich to the root of the directory via CD command, i.e. cd c\
+ * In case the pathway shown at the terminal is /system32 , it is recommended to switch to the root of the directory via CD command, i.e. cd c\

 ###### 3 Lets first check the version of Conda and if it is not the latest version you can use the command below to upgrade it
             conda update -n base -c defaults conda